 Oddly enough, it isn’t always the case that someone selling a property has a clear title of ownership, due to mistakes or omissions.

-- Property is often used as collateral (security against nonpayment).
-If someone doesn’t pay back their loan, the lien holding lender has a legal right to sell off the property to get their money back—even if the house has sold to a new owner.
+•Property is often used as collateral (security against nonpayment).
+If someone doesn’t pay back their loan, the lien holding lender has a legal right to sell off the property to get their money back—even if the house was sold to a new owner.
 Unless the debt is paid off and the lien released, the lien stays with the house even when it changes ownership.

-Don’t let any of this scare you, though.
-It’s easy to protect yourself from these types of mistakes, fraud, and other complications related to obtaining a clear title to property.
+It’s easy to protect yourself from these types of mistakes, fraud, and other complications related to obtaining a clear title to a property.
 It’s why you need title insurance.
+Title insurance protects YOU if someone challenges the title to your property because of title defects that were unknown when you purchased your home.
 It protects your claim to your property from potential problems caused by irregularities that may have occurred in the past.

 We all need insurance because the unexpected happens.
-The good news is that title insurance is one of the most affordable forms of insurance—with a relatively low, one-time premium–that protects you against legal problems that could cost you tens of thousands of dollars, not to mention the possible loss of your home from the day of settlement, into the future.
+Owners title insurance is just like any other insurance, you hope you will not need it, but it is invaluable if you do.
+The good news is that title insurance is one of the most affordable forms of insurance—with a relatively low, one-time premium–that protects you against legal problems that could cost you tens of thousands of dollars, not to mention the possible loss of your home, from the day of settlement, into the future.